yechend/sequence-ai-planning-rl/wiki-template/AI-Method-1.md

 - **Low-Value Card Discard**:
   If no dead cards are found, the agent evaluates all playable cards using the heuristic function and discards the one with the lowest strategic potential.

-- **Two Dead Card Trade**:
-  If the agent holds two or more dead cards, it simulates a trade for a new card and re-evaluates placement options with the updated hand.
-This ensures improved move quality in the subsequent step.

 This deployment achieved a 57.5% win rate against our previously refined model from **5. – Sequence Extension Bonus & Fork Detection**.
 In online testing, it reached a peak performance of 33 wins out of 40 games.
 We included this refinement in our final agent.
 <img width="1378" alt="image" src="https://github.com/user-attachments/assets/db5fa0ca-b5f7-4cf2-90e7-ca7f8a83150a" />